IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

   proxy_protocol (False, str, None)
     Allows for the true client IP to be passed to the service.

+  traffic_type (False, str, direct)
+    Configure how traffic is handled at the edge.

   id (False, str, None)